beccasolomon22/Project-1/README.md

 ### TikTok Reviews

 ![Review](https://github.com/beccasolomon22/Project-1/blob/main/review_data/rv_per_year.png)
+TikTok had a total of 1,254,268 new reviews posted in 2020.
+In 2019 there was a total of 934,970 new reviews.
+This is an increase of 34% from 2019 to 2020.
+However, in 2021 there was a total of 687,509 new reviews, which is a 45% decrease from 2020.

+Even though the amount of new reviews decreased from 2020 to 2021, there are still more new reviews in 2021 than in any of the years from 2015-2018.
+This means that even though the years with the highest amount of new reviews were 2019 and 2020 (during the peak of the Covid-19 pandemic), the app still continues to grow in reviews (and users) despite everyone returning to the world.

 ## Conclusion
 Based on the data we gathered and analyzed, we were able to infer the following conclusions: